blackberry/Ripple-Framework/README.md

 **THIS REPOSITORY IS CONSIDERED A WORK IN PROGRESS**

 Ripple is a browser based, platform agnostic mobile application development and testing tool.
-This specific repository contains the QT framework portion of the Ripple product.
+This specific repository contains the Qt framework portion of the Ripple product.

-Currently Ripple is a Chrome Extension that will soon be migrating to this QT framework to provide further enhanced emulation.
+Currently Ripple is a Chrome Extension that will soon be migrating to this Qt framework to provide further enhanced emulation.

 The project is Open Sourced under the Apache 2.0 license